sidkshatriya/me/009-rr-on-aarch64.md

 performance counters.
 Since `rr.soft` uses lightweight instrumentation, access to CPU performance counters is not necessary.

-**The topic of this blog post is to teach you how to record/replay and debug a program using `rr.soft` through a small example program written in C**.
+We will learn how to record/replay and debug a program using `rr.soft` through a small example program written in C. Along the way we'll learn some advanced aspects of `rr` in general and`rr.soft` specifically.

-Along the way we'll learn some advanced aspects of `rr` in general and `rr.soft` specifically.
-This tutorial can be run on any platform where `rr` / `rr.soft` works.
+This tutorial can be run on any platform where
+`rr` / `rr.soft` works.
 But it would be interesting to try this tutorial in a Linux VM on Apple silicon macOS.